hegdesushant07/GitHubRepoPullRequest/README.md

 Other Modules
 1. CommonKit - Includes common Extensions that can be reused
-2. NetworkKit - Represents seperate module for Networking that manages Network requests.
+2. NetworkKit - Represents seperate module for Networking that managing network requests.